Campos Dos Goytacazes Rio De Janeiro, Brazil Travel Guide

 Late-night dining is common, notably in lively areas like Pelinca.

-Brazil's national dish, a hearty black bean a stew containing various cuts of pork and beef.
-Served served with rice, farofa, collard greens, and orange slices.
+Brazil's national dish, a hearty black bean stew with various cuts of pork and beef.
+Served with rice, farofa, collard greens, and orange slices.

 Typically available on Wednesdays and Saturdays.